yeahman45/stepmania_convert/README.md

-# stepmania convert "Pump" ssc files to "Dance" ssc files
+  # python script to convert "Pump" ssc files to "Dance" ssc files

 - Download and install python : https://www.python.org/downloads/
 - Dowload the python script ```sm-convertor.py``` in this git repository